EngineerMark/OsuAchievedOverlay/README.md

 If you have experience in other OS, feel free to make it possible to compile for them.
 Test it and if it's working perfectly, I will probably merge it in.

 # Sessions
-You only need to save an session once, the current and difference data are calculated automatically.
+You only need to save a session once, the current and difference data are calculated automatically when opened.

 Currently, incompatible session files (older versions for example), can still cause the program to crash instead of notify you.\
 This will be fixed in the future.